Sources#

 - Returns to Expertise in Agentic Coding — the experience gradient is this survey's echo of the returns-to-expertise finding: tacit/relational judgment is the residual humans hold

-- Organizational Complements to AI — the GDP gradient and the IMF complements argument: exposure ≠ impact without the complementary skills and infrastructure
+- Organizational Complements to AI — the GDP gradient and the IMF complements argument: exposure ≠ impact without the complementary skills and infrastructure.
+Also the home of the HAT substitution model, the theory-side counterpart to this page's instrument disagreement: every instrument here measures what AI could do to an occupation, while HAT models the organizational decision to replace — and its own skill threshold

 - Conversation Artifacts — artifacts are the output-side view of "what AI does"; complements the task-side exposure measures